 Need an afternoon caffeine pick-me-up?
 There are plenty of coffee shops to try near downtown Reno!
 Hub Coffee Roasters locally roasts their coffee and has a location along the Truckee River so you can enjoy a freshly brewed coffee with a view.
 JoStella Coffee Co. and Old World Coffee Lab are all also within a short drive from the National Bowling Stadium.
 Stop by Bibo Coffee Co., with two locations in downtown, for a tasty cup of joe and house-made gelato for a special sweet treat.
 There’s more where that came from – find even more places to find a tasty cup of coffee.

 Coming to a competition doesn’t need to be all serious.
 Take a break between matches and check out local boutiques and shops in Reno.
 Midtown and downtown Reno have a fashion scene you can’t miss whether you’re shopping for yourself or someone else.
-For those looking for one-of-a-kind finds, Junkee Clothing Exchange and Golden Jackal in Midtown are filled with vintage clothing and treasures.
+For those looking for one-of-a-kind finds, Junkee Clothing Exchange and The Melting Pot World Emporium in Midtown are filled with vintage clothing and treasures.
 At Sierra Belle and Nomad, in Midtown, you will find the latest fashion trends and unique pieces.
 For a whole new shopping experience, explore The Basement for a historic yet modern marketplace.

 Catch up with friends and check out some of these hottest dining spots around Reno after a long day.
 Treat yourself to a prime New York steak at Roxy in the Eldorado at THE ROW, or slow-braised pork carnitas at El Jefe’s Cantina.
 THE ROW has many options for you to try, from casual to fine dining.
 For locally sourced sharable plates you can’t beat the menu at Liberty Food and Wine Exchange in downtown Reno.
 Enjoy dinner with a view of the Truckee River at Wild River Grille or The Shore Room, which both offer great happy hour and dinner offerings.
 But don’t stop there, Reno’s growing restaurant scene is full of options for any appetite.